 The Ford Freestar isn’t completely without merit.
 For example, safety is a significant factor in minivans and this minivan hasn’t come up short.

 In fact, it earned five stars in the NHTSA frontal crash tests by offering standard stability control and optional side curtain airbags.

 Nevertheless, its success in this area has paled in the face of its area of shortcomings, such as slower acceleration, lower than average fuel economy, clumsy handling, as well as an unimpressive interior.

 Compare Quotes From Top Companies and Save

-What is are the Ford Freestar styles?
+What are the Ford Freestar styles?

-As a seven passenger minivan, the Ford Freestar offered three trim levels: The SE, SEL and Limited.
+As a seven passenger minivan, the Ford Freestar offered three trim levels: The SE, SEL, and Limited.
 Additionally, the Freestar could also be purchased in a cargo-van body style, which made it ideal for contractors who needed a light-duty hauler.

-What is the history of the Ford Freestar?
+What is the History of the Ford Freestar?

-Throughout its production until 2007, the Freestar has remained pretty much unchanged and buyers will find that there are very few differences between each of the model years.
+Throughout its production until 2007, the Freestar has remained pretty much unchanged, and buyers will find that there are very few differences between each of the model years.

 Regardless of which minivan you choose, affordable car insurance is a must.
 Use our FREE online tool to compare car insurance quotes now.
 Enter your zip code below to get started!